ViktorStolbovoy/Foobar2000Filters/README.md

 Flexible crossover and DRC using IIR filters.
 Can be used for up to 32 result channels.
 Following building blocks are supported:
 * Input - single or multichannel.
-Limited by Foobar to 32 channels
+Number of channels limited by Foobar to 32.
 * Output - can be used anywhere in the chain.
 Supports delay.
 * Filter - low pass, high pass, band pass, band stop, low/high/band shelf.
-* Mixer - mixes all channels of selected Virtual Outputs(s) into one.
+* Mixer - mixes all channels of selected Virtual Output(s) into one.
 It can be used to create subwoofer channels
 * Virtual Output  - used to create input for mixers
 * Filer Definition - reusable chain of Filters
-* Filter Reference - Filter Definition used in signal chain
+* Filter Reference - Filter Definition used in the signal chain

 #Acknowledgments
-The project uses following open source projects:
+The project uses the following open source projects:
 * Nice DSP Filters library written by Vinie Falco: https://github.com/vinniefalco/DSPFilters/tree/master/shared/DSPFilters
 * Foobar2000 SDK - PC audio player of my choice for the last 10+ years.